xdk2mam/xdk2mam-dashboard/README.md

 Turn on your XDK110 and that's it.
 Now let's go to the Node part.

-## Setting up the Node Dashboard
+# Setting up the Node Dashboard
-### Requirements
+## Requirements on Node side

-The XDK2MAM dashboard works on Nodejs and uses a Mysql database called ***xdk2mam*** with user root and no password.
-If you do not have Mysql installed, you can downloadit and install it from  [MariaDB website](https://downloads.mariadb.org).
+The XDK2MAM dashboard works on Nodejs and uses a Mysql database named **xdk2mam** with user root and no password.
+If you do not have Mysql installed, you can download it and install it from  [MariaDB website](https://downloads.mariadb.org).
 Now that we have met the requirements let's jump to the installation!

-### Dashboard Installation.
+## Dashboard Installation.
 Setting up the Mysql Database

 Clone the Dashboard code.